Curriculum Classes 3 – 8

 - The City School follows the O Level examination syllabuses of the Cambridge Assessment International Examinations Board.
 CAIE is greatly respected throughout Pakistan and in many other countries.

-- Students in Classes 9 & 10 all study: English, Mathematics, Urdu, Islamiyat and Pakistan Studies; and then either Science subjects (Physics, Chemistry & Biology) or Business subjects (Economics, Business Studies and either Accounts or Computer Studies).
+- Students in Classes 9 & 10 all study: English, Mathematics, Urdu, Islamiyat and Pakistan Studies; and then either Science subjects (Physics, Chemistry & Biology) or Business subjects (Economics, Business Studies and Accounts / Computer Studies).
 In larger campuses additional optional subjects may be available.

 - Students then take O Level examinations at the end of Class 10 in: Urdu, Islamiyat and Pakistani Studies.